judith-tonhauser/projective-probability-ARCHIVED/plan.md

 	- significant interaction: the effect of the prior is stronger with less veridical predicates than with more veridical predicates

 - Given these findings, we can argue:
-	- To identify speaker commitment, listeners take into consideration the prior of the eventuality: either how likely they take the eventuality to be, or how likely the speaker is to take the eventuality to be. **Am I right that we can't tell the difference*?
+	- To identify speaker commitment, listeners take into consideration the prior of the eventuality: either how likely they take the eventuality to be, or how likely the speaker is to take the eventuality to be. **Am I right that we can't tell the difference?**
-- NEED TO RELATE THIS TO A THEORETICAL PREDICTION: at-issueness theory of projection, conventional theory of projection, etc.
+	- Theoretical models of projectivity need to incorporate these priors.
+	- Speakers may be taken to be committed to a particular content, even if that content is not entailed content.
+This raises the question of whether entailed and non-entailed projective content should receive distinct analyses.
+We argue that not.

 ## Stimuli